unicore-life/jekyll-cayman-theme/_posts/2016-11-07-unicore-portal-updated-to-v2.2.0.markdown

 Starting from now, [PLGrid][plgrid] and [ICM][icm] users are using latest version 2.2.0 of UNICORE Portal.
 Change log may be read [here](https://www.unicore.eu/changes/portal).
-Users may also finally forget about */portal* path in address.
+Users may also finally forget about **/portal** path in address.
-Now, it is enough just to put "unicore-portal.grid.icm.edu.pl" in browser.
+Now, it is enough just to put **unicore-portal.grid.icm.edu.pl** in browser.

 Happy browsing ;)